gdams/adoptium/content/blog/eclipse-temurin-8u422-11024-1712-2104-2202-available/index.md

 ### ppc64 AIX JDK22 now available

 We are pleased to announce the availability of JDK22 on ppc64 AIX.
 It was awaiting a compiler update in our infrastructure to allow being built on OpenXL 17.
 Since [Infrastructure issue 3208](https://github.com/adoptium/infrastructure/issues/3208) was addressed, we were able to build, test, and deliver this platform.
-For those planning on using this binary, it should be noted that it requires XLC 17, a later version of XLC than that required by JDK8 through JDK21 binaries, in order to run.
+For those planning on using this binary, it should be noted that it requires the [OpenXL 17 runtime](https://www.ibm.com/docs/en/openxl-c-and-cpp-aix/17.1.1?topic=reference-open-xl-cc-runtime-environment-filesets) (which also requires AIX 7.2 TL5 SP3 or later), as opposed to the XLC16 runtime required by JDK8 through JDK21.

+### Ubuntu 24.04 added as a supported platform

+Ubuntu 24.04 is added as a [supported platform](https://adoptium.net/supported-platforms/) after extensive testing on our Temurin build on it.
+It is also available as an Temurin Docker image, as mentioned in the Container Updates section above.